prk-2023/rust_tutorials/modules_functions_03/Readme_Modules-basic-00.md

     By default modules and its functions are private and are required to make them public, i.e To make a module or its contents available to other modules, you need to export it.
     You can do this using the `pub` keyword.
+    This make the module and its contents visible outside the current module.
     For example:

     ```rust
         pub mod electric_functions {